 Students on academic probation who fail to attain a subsequent term grade point average of 1.5 will be placed on suspension only after they have attempted 24 semester credit hours.
 Academic suspension normally will be for one semester unless the student reapplies and is accepted for readmission to another curriculum of the college.
 The statement "Academic Suspension" will be placed on the student's permanent record.

-Students who have been informed that they are on academic suspension may submit a Petition for Admission/Reinstatement and a written appeal for reconsideration of their cases to the Admissions Committee.
-Suspended students may be readmitted after termination of the suspension period and upon formal written appeal to the Admissions Committee.
-The Petition for Admission/Reinstatement and written appeal must be submitted prior to the begin date of the desired term for reentry.
+Students who have been informed that they are on academic suspension may submit a Petition for Admission/Reinstatement and a written appeal for reconsideration of their cases to the Registrar or Dean of Student Services.
+Suspended students may be readmitted after termination of the suspension period and upon formal written appeal to the Registrar or Dean of Student Services.
+The Petition for Admission/ Reinstatement and written appeal must be submitted prior to the begin date of the desired term for reentry.